roidy/kodi-skin-reloader/README.md

 * `kodiSkinReloader.ip`: the ip address of the Kodi client you want to refresh
 * `kodiSkinReloader.port`: the port of the Kodi client you want to refresh
+* `kodiSkinReloader.userName`: the username of Kodi's web server
+* `kodiSkinReloader.passWord`: the password of Kodi's web server